 For this purpose, businesses must create a landing page that details the product or service.
 It should target the right people: the audience.
 Couple it with a persuasive call-to-action and you are done!
 The whole process should be rounded off with a web form for collecting the contact information of potential customers.
 In this manner, you can contact them later.

 This isn’t always easy.
-The whole process has to be split up into different parts.
+We have to split up the whole process into different parts.
 Each part requires detailed planning and execution.
 Successful businesses allocate a proper budget for each step.